OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 Having assumed the master role, the load balancer will be assigned the virtual IP address, and distribute traffic as the previous master did.

-After the previous master instance restarts it will re-assume the master role because it is configured with a higher priority, and the virtual IP address will be assigned back.
+After the previous master instance restarts, it will re-assume the master role because it is configured with a higher priority, and the virtual IP address will be assigned back.

 The whole process is seamless, and upstream clients never need to be aware that a failover and failback took place.
 So we have demonstrated that the load balancers can failover, making them highly available.